joaonative/autohub/README.md

 # Autohub

 A work done during a technical training program of Internet Informatics on FIEC - Indaiatuba, where searches were made about Laravel, developing an interface of an concessionaire that allows the user to search for cars in their minds.
-O projeto visa o melhor entendimento de Express e a ampliação de conhecimentos sobre outros frameworks ainda não explorados.
+This project were made to amplify the knowledge about Php and Laravel, creating filters for specified searches.

+# Features
+   # ->User
+--Search cars: every car registered on the app is showed, carrying the option of filtering the type of car you want;\
+--Add/'buy'/remove a car on your cart: it is possible to manage your cart with machines that got your atention;\
+--Login/Register: The user needs to register or log in their account to see and save automobiles on their carts;\

-# Funcionalidades
+   # ->Admin

---Visualizar posts: todos os posts podem ser observados na página inicial, de forma sequencial e atrativa;\
---Inserir post: É possível criar um novo post para o blog, adicionando um nome, imagem e o conteúdo abordado como tópico do post;\
---Editar post: Caso não esteja satisfeito com algo no post criado, é possível acessar uma página de edição para alterar algum dado da postagem;\
---Deletar post: Por fim, é permitido deletar um post já inserido ao blog.
+   *ALL THE ADMINISTRATORS WERE DEFINED DIRECTLY ON THE DATABASE.
+YOU NEED TO LOG IN AS ONE OF THEM, OR MODIFY YOUR STATE IN THE MYSQL TABLE*
+--Create a new annoucement: The companies can post a new car tha could be sold for users;\
+--Edit a post: Also, it is possible to edit a car that already exists in the website;\
+--Delete a machine: finally, administrators are able to delete a post published by them.

-# Tecnologias
+# Technologies
-Tecnologias utilizadas:

-  *Javascript\
-  *Node\
-  *Express\
-  *Multer\
-  *EJS\
-  *mongoose\
-  *CSS
+Technologies in project:

+  *Php\
+  *Laravel\
+  *TailwindCSS\
+  *Vite\
+  *Axios

-# Instalação
+# Installation
-Para instalar o projeto em sua máquina:\
+To install the project on your machine:\

-1- clone o repositório em seu ambiente de trabalho com `git clone https://github.com/VinnyBenev/PodeBlogar`\
+1- clone the repository `git clone https://github.com/joaonative/autohub`\
-2- Instale o Node.js em sua máquina\
-3-  Utilize o comando `cd CRUD_JavaScript` no terminal\
+2- Install Php and Laravel\
+3-  write the code `cd autohub` on command line\
-4- Instale as dependências do projeto `npm i` \
+4- Install the dependencies `npm i` \
-5- Inicie a aplicação `npm start`\
-6- Abra o navegador na rota "http://localhost:4000"
+5- Start the application `php artisan serve`\
+6- Open the domain(localhost) showed in command line

-# Principais Aprendizados
+# Conclusions
- Com o projeto, foi possível desenvolver habilidades na criação de um crud básico, aprimorando os conhecimentos sobre design pattern, apesar de realizar os serviços e controladores junto às rotas, visto que o intuito com o blog não consiste em uma estruturação MVC.
-Desenvolvi conhecimentos sobre a utilização e estruturação do MongoDB e Multer para armazenar imagens.
-Além dos aspectos back-end, obtive experiências significativas com front-end, utilizando EJS e CSS para estilizar a forma como os dados json serão tratados e apresentados.
-A pesquisa sobre vários desses frameworks foi gratificante, e pude entender muito mais sobre meu próprio ambiente de trabalho!
+ Before the project was done, a lot of studies and knowledge were developed to complete the application with Laravel, being able to implement a filter function and a feature that could manage types of users and their limitations in the website.
+With the application made, a great feeling of a well written code with solid learning is developed, also increasing the desire of studying perplexing functions with Laravel.